shashankreddy28/senti-bot/README.md

 4. Copy the URL → Paste in browser → Invite the bot to your server
 5. That’s it!
 The bot will post to the **first available text channel**.

+**Note on Channel Selection:** By default, the bot will attempt to send messages to a channel named `stock-sentiment`.
+If this channel does not exist in any server the bot is a member of, it will send the message to the first available text channel it finds.
+You can change the target channel name by modifying the `channel_name` argument in the `send_discord_message` function call within `main.py`.

 ---

 ## ▶️ Run the Bot